 2.)
 Subscribe to magazines and/or online articles.
 Some articles are online for free – just print and copy for students or place on your projector.
 Time for Kids, Scholastic News, Storyworks, Reading A-Z, and Wonderopolis are just a few off the top of my head.
 There are many more!

 3.)
 Of course, I couldn’t go without putting in a plug for Teachers Pay Teachers!
 You can find so many great resources that are made by highly qualified teachers and that have personally been tested in their own classrooms!
-(It’s not like when decisions are being made by people not in the classroom – ahem, politicians.
+(It’s not like when decisions are being made by people who are not in the classroom – ahem, politicians.
 These are created by people in the classroom – that’s AWESOME!)

 4.)
 Check out your local library for picture books and library books.
 Use trade books that you have lying around from current/past textbook resources.
 I have even used the local colleges to borrow materials.
 It’s a little “leg” work at first, but it’s worth it.
 It creates that “research/inquiry”-type environment (and it’s more up-to-date!).